QR1.6.2 The Foundations of Physical Realism

 3. Complete, then it must be all-powerful, and

-That the physical world is conserved, continuous, complete and fundamental equates to saying it is eternal, all-pervading, all-powerful and self-exists, all properties attributed to God in religious times.
-Physical realism dresses up the properties of God in scientific terms and applies them to physical reality so it is more an ideology than a conclusion of science.
+That physical reality is conserved, continuous, complete, and fundamental therefore equates to saying that it is eternal, all-pervading, all-powerful, and self-existing, all properties once attributed to God.
+Physical realism essentially dresses up divine properties in scientific terms and applies them to physical reality, so it is more of an ideology than a theory of science.

-To believe physical realism today one must believe that physical matter came into existence by itself, that a mathematical trick can deny the infinities of continuity, that every photon event spawns a new universe and that virtual particles routinely pop out of empty space to make things happen.
-To say that physical realism has shaky foundations is an understatement, so it is time to consider another paradigm.
+To accept physical realism today one must believe that matter began itself, that infinities can be defined away, that photons can spawn new universes, and that imaginary particles can cause real effects.
+To say that physical realism has shaky foundations is an understatement, but what is the alternative?

 Next